ajay9634/EXAGEAR-XEGW/README.md

 - Extra optimization

-  1. install various things from the
+  1. Install various things from the
     Start Menu
-  2. try different wrapper
+  2. Try different wrapper
-  3. try low resolution if it's supported
+  3. Try low resolution if it's supported

 ### ✅ Controls Optimization
   Exagear support Costom controls but you can use Input bridge for better Experience.